ovh/docs/pages/web/hosting/ftp_connection/guide.en-ca.md

 OVHcloud Web Hosting plans provide you with access to a storage space you can use to put your website and application files online.
 You can access this space using an FTP or SSH user account and password.

-**Find out how to log in to your OVH Web Hosting plan’s storage space.**
+**Find out how to log in to your OVHcloud Web Hosting plan’s storage space.**

 ## Requirements